-1. Compare the individual scores for the identification

-- 2. Compare the individual scores for the math exam and the higher scoring contestant is the winner. - 3.
-Compare the individual scores for the clinical practicum and the higher scoring contestant is the winner.

-4. If individual continue to be tied present cowinners.
+- 1. Compare the individual scores for the identification component and the higher contestant is the winner. - 2.
+Compare the individual scores for the math exam and the higher scoring contestant is the winner. - 3.
+Compare the individual scores for the clinical practicum and the higher scoring contestant is the winner. - 4.
+If individual continue to be tied present cowinners.